kubeflow/community/security/self-assessment.md

 ![pipelines](images/pipelines.png)

 - KFP API Server: A gRPC and HTTP API server that accepts user requests to manage their ML pipelines.
-  User connects to the API server via REST or KFP SDK.
+  Users connect to the API server via REST or KFP SDK.

 - Pipelines SQL DB: database that contains metadata about runs and pipelines.
 KFP API Server writes data to this DB.